robenkleene/veep.vim/README.md

 Each command also has a shorthand, for example `Gsh` is the same as `GrepSh`.

+When available, adding a bang (`!`), does the same behavior as the equivalent Vim built-in command.
+E.g., `:GrepSh!` won't automatically jump to the first match, just like `:grep!`.

 ## `ArgsSh[!]`, `Ash[!]`

 Populates the argument list with the result of a shell command.
 Each line is interpreted as a path to a file.
 A NULL byte terminates input.

 ### Example

-`:ArgsSh fd partshell` uses [`fd`](https://github.com/sharkdp/fd) to populate the argument list with all the files with `partshell` in the name recursively from the current directory.
+`:ArgsSh fd partshell` uses [`fd`](https://github.com/sharkdp/fd) to populate the argument list with all the files with `partshell` in the name (recursively from the current directory, because that's how `fd` works by default).

 ### Closest Built-In Command